nais/doc/docs/device/install.md

 1. [Install the Kolide agent](#install-kolide-agent).
 The Kolide agent will be added to your Slack app, and let you know when there are recommended updates or security issues you need to address - and how to address them.
 They have been vetted by the NAIS team and should be followed to keep your device safe.
 2. [Install Homebrew](https://brew.sh/) unless you already have it.
 Homebrew makes it possible to install and maintain apps using the terminal app on your Mac.
 3. Open terminal (Use `<Command> + <Space>` to find `Terminal.app`) and add the nais tap by typing or pasting the text below and press `<Enter>`.
-Adding the nais tap, lets Homebrew know where to get and update files from.
+Adding the nais tap lets Homebrew know where to get and update files from.
 Do not worry about where it will be installed, we got you covered.
     ```bash
     brew tap nais/tap
     ```